thescouser89/snippets/scala/scala_in_action.md

 extends.
 The interpretation of super in traits is dynamically resolved in Scala.

 ### Case Class
-When the Scala compiler sees a case class, it automatically gnerates boilerplate code so you don't have to do it.
+When the Scala compiler sees a case class, it automatically generates boilerplate code so you don't have to do it.

 ```scala